Continuous Advisory

 Annual Governance Review

-At year end, we conduct a full governance maturity review, update your framework and policies, recalibrate against the latest NZ requirements, and set priorities for the year ahead.
+At year end, we conduct a full governance maturity review, update your framework and policies, recalibrate against the latest NZ compliance requirements from the Privacy Commissioner, FMA, RBNZ, and any other relevant regulators, and set priorities for the year ahead.
+This annual review ensures your AI oversight reflects the current state of Aotearoa's regulatory landscape, not where it was twelve months ago.

 Who This Is For